Entertainment News Roundup: Dinosaurs and superheroes return to rebuild summer movie box office; French actor Vincent Lindon to head jury of next Cannes Film Festival and more | Entertainment

 Exclusive-Netflix inks Japan studio deal in anime push

-Netflix Inc on Tuesday announced a multi-film deal with Japan's Studio Colorido, as the streaming giant ramps up its anime offering and looks to Asia for growth.
-Netflix is co-producing three feature films with Studio Colorido including "Drifting Home", which premieres in September, as it invests more deeply in original anime.
+Netflix Inc on Tuesday announced a multi-film deal with Japan's Studio Colorado, as the streaming giant ramps up its anime offering and looks to Asia for growth.
+Netflix is co-producing three feature films with Studio Colorado including "Drifting Home", which premieres in September, as it invests more deeply in original anime.
 The film will also premiere in cinemas domestically.

 New drama '61st Street' aims to spark conversation about the criminal justice system